pluv-io/pluv/packages/react/README.md

     return (
         <button
             onClick={() => {
-                broadcast({
-                    type: "SEND_MESSAGE",
-                    data: {
+                broadcast("SEND_MESSAGE", {
                     // TypeScript will require that message is typed as string
                     message: "Hello world!",
-                    }
                 });
             }}
             type="button"